 Penelope Ody is a Member of the National Institute of Medical Herbalists and Fellow of the Herb Society.

-Hello – and welcome to "Herbs at Walnut", a series of one-day courses on using herbs now in its fifteenth year.
+Hello – and welcome to "Herbs at Walnut", a series of one-day courses on using herbs now in its twentieth year.

 For the past 20 years I have concentrated on writing books about herbs and lecturing at various courses and summer schools - including Herbs at Walnut which I started in 2002 at my home, Walnut Cottage, in Hampshire.
 In 2006 these courses were featured in Meridian TV's "Country Lives" series.

 For most of us, herbs are familiar and readily available plants used for flavouring foods or scenting rooms.
 Many of them are also potent medicines ideal for using at home as alternatives to over-the-counter pharmaceutical drugs for treating a range of health problems.

 Our great-grandmothers would have been very familiar with home-made medicines but over the decades we have lost the everyday skill of making them.
 Commercially produced medicines – both orthodox and herbal – have been readily available to meet our needs.
 Now, thanks to changing legislation and tighter regulatory control, many of these herbal products are no longer available from chemists or health food shops, so we need to re-learn how to make these simple nostrums and to understand which are most suitable and when to use them.